S1TBR/rebel-framework/README.md

 <br>

 <br>
-- special thanks for mahmoud mohamed 'Mogza' for helping improve the project quality by testing it in several environments.
+- special thanks for Mahmoud Mohamed 'Mogza' for helping improve the project quality by testing it in several environments.
 <br>

 © 2018